 The shootings at Virginia Tech remind us of other senseless massacres and of insane killers like Jeffrey Dahmer, Charles Manson.
 We are both repelled and disgusted by these cold blooded murders and also strangely curious about them.
 We try to imagine how could they do these things?
 What goes on in their mind?
 How are they so different from the rest of us?

 Charles Manson & Jeffrey Dahmer, mass murderers with apparently no conscience.

 Psychiatrists and those who study criminology, tell us that these people are different from the rest of us.
 They are called sociopaths, or antisocial personalities.
-Eventually, when they act on their violent impulses, they are full-fledged psychopaths.

 The American Psychiatric Association defines a sociopath as follows: